ws-garcia/VBA-CSV-interface/docs/api/methods/dumptoarray.md

 The `DumpToArray` method makes a copy of all the data stored in the current instance.
 The data is returned in the *OutPutArray* parameter for avoid additional data copies in the internals.

-The dumped data will be successively erased from memory, in other words, the current instance will doesn't hold the read CSV data any more.
+The dumped data will be successively erased from memory, in other words, the current instance will doesn't hold the read CSV/TSV data any more.
 In the same way, the `DumpToArray` method doesn’t perform any modifications to the *OutPutArray* array for subsequent calls not preceded by one `ImportFromCSV` or `ImportFromCSVstring` method call.

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }
->The data is always returned in a Two-dimensional array, even when the imported CSV file only contain a field per record.
+>The data is always returned in a Two-dimensional array, even when the imported file only contain a field per record.
 {: .text-grey-dk-300 .bg-yellow-000 }

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)